HungerRush Review (Formerly Revention POS)

 - Customizable Features: A few business owners appreciated HungerRush’s flexibility and how easy it was to set up specific features for their unique venture, be it a bar, cafe, or pizzeria.

-HungerRush does a number of things well and features almost everything you would expect from a restaurant POS system.
+HungerRush POS has everything you would expect from a restaurant POS system.
+There are a large number of features that make this system suitable for all types of restaurants, though it’s best suited for small- to medium-sized businesses.
 It’s easy to use, and if you’re a POS novice, there are training options available that can get you up to speed quickly.
 The inventory management and reporting are solid and shouldn’t leave you wanting unless you need to delve deep into analytics.
 There’s a lot of potential here, but its recent rebrand didn’t seem to address some of its biggest issues.

 First and foremost is the cost.
 Accessing HungerRush’s best features is going to set you back.
 Unfortunately, its nebulous pricing means you don’t even know just how much it’s going to cost until you’ve spent a significant amount of time talking to a sales rep about what you need.